Camping in the great American outdoors is a fascinating experience.

 Would it be enough to run a large 15,000 RV air conditioner?

-Such AC requires 2000 running watts.
+Such AC requires a starting wattage of 2000.
 That’s what Honda EU2200i can provide.
-So far so good.
+So far, so good.

 Unfortunately, this AC needs 3300 starting watts to turn on and run for the first seconds.